9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Your local community

-This type of prospecting letter can help new and experienced agents generate more real estate leads within their niche location.
-Use this real estate letter template to introduce yourself to a particular neighborhood or community group, using as much relevant expertise or information as possible.
+A real estate introduction letter helps new and experienced agents generate more real estate leads within their niche location.
+Use this real estate prospecting letter template to introduce yourself to a particular neighborhood or community group, using as much relevant expertise or information as possible.

 Dear (Potential Seller or Buyer),

-I hope this letter finds you safe and in good health!
+I hope this letter finds you well!
 My name is (insert your name), and I am a real estate agent with (company name).
 I wanted to take a moment to introduce myself and share some exciting real estate news.

-Whether you are looking to sell your home or buy a new home, our present market is a “perfect storm” of super-low interest rates and a shortage of homes to buy.
+Whether you are looking to sell your home or buy a new home, our present market is a “perfect storm” of low interest rates and a shortage of homes to buy.

-What does this mean to you?
-If you are a buyer, low interest rates afford you an opportunity to have more buying power.
-Buyers are able to purchase a higher-priced home at a comfortable mortgage payment.
+What does this mean for you?
+If you are a buyer, low interest rates allow you to have more buying power.
+Buyers can purchase a higher-priced home at a comfortable mortgage payment.

 If you are a seller, basic economics play to your advantage in the present market.
 With supply being so low and demand so high, sellers are receiving multiple offers and selling their home at a higher price than expected.

-I would welcome the opportunity to discuss any request or questions you may have.
+I would welcome the opportunity to discuss any requests or questions you may have.

 Thank you for your attention!